Emanant and emergent symmetry-topological-order from low-energy spectrum: Neighboring states of spin- Heisenberg chain

-If the quantum fluctuations in the above discussion are very strong, can we get a gapped symmetric state, with the full $SO(3)$ and translation symmetry?
+Can we get a gapped symmetric state, with the full $SO(3)$ and translation symmetry?
 The answer is no. Since the $SO(3)$ symmetric model has at least the reduced spin rotation symmetry and translation symmetry, we have showed that the gapped symmetric state with the translation symmetry is impossible.
-However, if the gapped state has only spin rotation symmetry but breaks the translation symmetry, then such a gapped dimer state is possible.
+This is the restatement of the LSM Theorem~\cite{lieb-1961, oshikawa-2000} within the symTO framework (see also Ref.\ \cite{PAL250702036} for a more general treatment of LSM-type anomalies within the symTO construction).
+However, if the gapped state has only spin rotation symmetry but breaks the translation symmetry,then such a gapped is possible.

-The three co-linear ferromagnetic phases $\cA_{3,1}$, $\cA_{3,2}$, $\cA_{3,3}$ that break the translation symmetry (see Fig. \ref{SpinAFF}) are connected by the restored $SO(3)$ spin-rotation symmetry.
-With the full $SO(3)$ symmetry, those phases spontaneously break a continuous $SO(3)$ symmetry with a ferromagnetic order.
-In this case, the quantum fluctuations do not restore the $SO(3)$ symmetry.
-Thus we get a $SO(3)$ SSB phase with quadratic dispersing spin wave $\om \sim k^2$, due to the ferromagnetic order.
-In other words, the three gapped phases $\cA_{3,1}$, $\cA_{3,2}$, $\cA_{3,3}$ for reduced symmetry become a single gapless ferromagnetic phase that breaks the translation symmetry for the restored $SO(3)$ symmetry.
+The three co-linear ferromagnetic phases that break the translation symmetry realized by the Lagrangian condensable algebras $\cA_{3,1}$, $\cA_{3,2}$, $\cA_{3,3}$ (see Fig.\ \ref{SpinAFF}), which are connected by the $SO(3)$ spin-rotation symmetry.
+When the full $SO(3)$ symmetry is restored, these phases spontaneously break a continuous $SO(3)$ symmetry with a ferromagnetic order.
+In this case, the quantum fluctuations do not restore the $SO(3)$ symmetry, which leads to a $SO(3)$ SSB phase supporting gapless spin waves with quadratic dispersion $\om \sim k^2$.
+In other words, the three gapped phases $\cA_{3,1}$, $\cA_{3,2}$, $\cA_{3,3}$ for reduced symmetry become a single gapless ferromagnetic phase that breaks the translation and $SO(3)$ symmetries.